The 35th Upper Cumberland Quilt Festival

 Festival dedicated to “A Memory of a Life Well Lived,” Melinda West Bilbrey

-Lunch available at multiple sites (see full schedule coming soon)
+Lunch available at multiple sites (see schedule below)

 Special Exhibitions – The Quilts of Brenda Curtis,” Owner of Aunt Bea’s Farmhouse Quilt Shop in Granville, TN.